Access to/Sharing of Personal Health Information (PHI) and the Use of Health Home Consents #HH0009

 Policies and procedures must include, but are not limited to the following:

-2. appropriate DOH-numbered form(s) must be used.
-NOTE: Forms can be entered into the EHR as long as the document is not altered in any way and the integrity and specific wording/language of the form is unchanged.
+• Note: Forms can be entered into the electronic health record (EHR) as long as the document is not altered in any way and the integrity and specific wording/language of the form is unchanged

-4. address and document any limitations/restrictions set by the member regarding the sharing of PHI, and the use of agency-specific HIPAA compliant consent forms to document such limitations, where applicable.
+6. address and document any limitations/restrictions set by the member regarding the sharing of PHI, and the use of agency-specific HIPAA compliant consent forms to document such limitations, where applicable.
 For example: member wants daughter listed as emergency contact but has not given her access to other specified information;

-5. assure member rights are addressed during the signing of consent.
+7. assure member rights are addressed during the signing of consent.
 Individual(s) signing consent (member and/or designee) must fully understand the content and intended use: e.g., voluntary enrollment; the sharing of (PHI) to support the provision of HHCM services; the development of a plan of care and establishment of a care team (multidisciplinary team) approved by the member; ability to update consent information; etc. (For HHSC, the required FAQ and documentation that the FAQ was reviewed with the parent/guardian/legally authorized representative accomplishes ensuring the understanding of the signed consent forms);

-7. offer and provide a copy of the completed and signed consent form(s) to the member;
+9. offer and provide a copy of the completed and signed consent form(s) to the member;

-8. maintain completed and signed consents in the member's record, or document why a required consent or parts of consent were not completed;
+10. maintain completed and signed consents in the member's record, or document why a required consent or parts of consent were not completed;

-9. assure a system is in place for HHs to obtain information from their CMAs to support the transfer of consent information into the MAPP-HHTS.
+11. assure a system is in place for HHs to obtain information from their CMAs to support the transfer of consent information into the MAPP-HHTS.

 • The MAPP-HHTS must be used to document the presence of consent and sharing of information (PHI) for adults and children accordingly upon enrollment, throughout the duration of enrollment (e.g., when a new consent is signed), and upon disenrollment.
 Information related to consent must be accessible via MAPP-HHTS at any time for auditing purposes.

-Important to Note: The DOH 5055 and the DOH-5201 are each designed as a consent document that combines both enrollment and sharing of PHI into one form.
+Important to Note: The DOH-5055 and the DOH-5201 are each designed as a consent document that combines both enrollment and sharing of PHI into one form.

-• When a situation warrants that a member's segment in MAPP-HHTS ends the HH must correctly update consent information as appropriate.
+When a situation warrants that a member's segment in MAPP-HHTS ends the HH must correctly update consent information as appropriate.
 Consent information may be carried forward when a new segment is created if the initial consent has remained in place and is unchanged.

-10. document and act upon any member-approved changes to the consent in a timely manner, and assure entities involved in the member's care team are informed;
+12. document and act upon any member-approved changes to the consent in a timely manner, and assure entities involved in the member's care team are informed;

-12. CM core services must not be billed without an appropriately completed and signed consent; and,
+14. CM core services must not be billed without an appropriately completed and signed consent; and,

-Note regarding AOT:
+• Note regarding AOT:

 Policy must include procedures for obtaining consent for individuals enrolled in the Health Home Program under court-ordered Assisted Outpatient Treatment (AOT).

 AOT and HH+ are specific to adult Health Homes.
-Children and adolescent being served in HHSC that have an AOT order must be served by an appropriate AOT CMA and in the HH+ program, therefore transferred to an adult Health Home.
+Children and youth being served in HHSC that have an AOT order must be served by an appropriate AOT CMA and in the HH+ program, therefore transferred to an adult Health Home.

 Sections A-B to follow identify the various Health Home consent forms and describe their use in relation to enrollment, continued enrollment, and disenrollment, as appropriate.